DucktapeEngine/Ducktape/README.md

 > **Note: The original Ducktape engine is going under a rewrite with a completely different goal in mind.**

 # Ducktape
 An open source C++ 2D & 3D game engine that focuses on being fast, and powerful, using OpenGL for rendering.
 As the engine is currently work in progress, it only supports an ECS.
-Rendering powered by OpenGL, Audio powered by OpenAL, and Physics powered by PhysX are yet to be made.
+Rendering powered by OpenGL, Audio powered by OpenAL, and Physics powered by Bullet3D are yet to be made.

 **If you like what you see, consider starring the repo, it helps!**